|Kumbakonam Degree Kaapi|

 ~The water will percolate down slowly depending on the quantity of powder placed.
 6-8 tbsp of coffee powder will take the decoction almost 6-8 hours to collect at the bottom.
 (So it's better done at night, to have your morning cuppa).
 If you've put a lot of coffee powder, you wouldn't have a chance to put enough water to percolate resulting in very concentrated but less quantity of decoction at the bottom.
 In this case once the decoction collects below, you can add more boiling water at the top to collect the concentrate 2-3 times.

 ~Just remember that the consequent collections wont be as concentrated as the earlier ones.
 You might want to collect the entire lot and mix it together to get an even concentration of the whole lot of decoction in the end.

-To prepare coffee: In a tumbler (traditional steel glass) or a mug, take upto 3/4th level milk and add decoction with constant stirring to make a coffee to suit your liking, mild or strong.
+To prepare coffee: In a tumbler (traditional steel glass) or a mug, fill milk to fill 3/4th of the glass and add decoction with constant stirring to make a coffee to suit your liking, mild or strong.
 Add sugar if you wish.
 Enjoy the aroma as you take a sip of Madras culture.

 In my opinion, filter kaapi must be drunk in a traditional tumbler-davaraa, and the coffee swished a couple of times between the two to produce delicious foam (norai) on the top.
 I don't think my mom-in-law approves of this though.
 The disadvantage being the coffee getting cold while swishing it around ;) It is called Meter-Kaapi in someUdupi hotels as the coffee is poured into the glass from a meter's height to produce maximum foam